v0LovableBoltWordPressAI DesignVibe Coding

 v0, Lovable & Bolt to WordPress: The Shortcut That Takes 60 Seconds

 You built something beautiful in v0, Lovable, or Bolt.
-Your client — who runs WordPress — wants it live by tomorrow.
+Your client runs WordPress and wants it live by tomorrow.
 Here's the exact workflow, tool by tool, that gets an AI-generated design into a production WordPress theme without touching PHP.

 Why this is harder than it looks

-The naive approach — copying the JSX and pasting it into a WordPress page — doesn't work.
+The naive approach: copying the JSX and pasting it into a WordPress page.
+It doesn't work.
 JSX is not HTML.
 Tailwind classes render unstyled without the compiled CSS.
 React components need a runtime to mount.

-The professional approach used by agencies in 2026: deploy the AI design to its natural hosting environment, capture the fully rendered URL, package as WordPress.
+The approach agencies use in 2026: deploy the AI design to its natural hosting environment, capture the fully rendered URL, then package it as WordPress.
 Here's how it works for each tool.

 Starting from v0